 Sandy founded The Visiting Vet in 2012.
 Too often she was hearing how difficult it was for clients to bring elderly, anxious or sick pets to the clinic so she decided to make it easier for them.
-Sandy has an interest in alternative medicine and is currently expanding her knowledge by doing a Chinese medicine and small animal acupuncture course.
+Sandy has an interest in alternative medicine and is currently expanding her knowledge by doing a Chinese herbal medicine and small animal acupuncture course.

 In October 2017 the surgery room was built in Werribee to expand the services The Visiting Vet could provide for clients and patients.
 Sandy is working towards getting a full clinic up and running but needs to find the perfect location first.